Max Lerner

-Max Lerner (December 20, 1902 – June 5, 1992) was a Russian Empire-born American journalist and educator known for his controversial syndicated column.
+Max Lerner (December 20, 1902 – June 5, 1992) was a Russia-born American journalist and educator known for his syndicated column.

 Background

-Maxwell Alan Lerner was born on December 20, 1902, in Minsk, in the Russian Empire, the son of Bessie (Podel) and Benjamin Lerner.
-His Russian-Jewish family emigrated to the U.S. in 1907, where his father sold milk door to door.
+Maxwell Alan Lerner was born on December 20, 1902, in Minsk, then in the Russian Empire, the son of Bessie (née Podel) and Benjamin Lerner.
+His Russian-Jewish family emigrated to the United States in 1907, where his father sold milk door to door.
 Lerner earned a B.A. from Yale University in 1923.
-He studied law there, but transferred to Washington University in St. Louis for an M.A. in 1925.
-He earned a PhD from Robert Brookings Graduate School of Economics and Government, Washington, D.C., in 1927.
+He briefly studied law there before enrolling at Washington University in St. Louis, where he received an M.A. in 1925.
+He earned a Ph.D. from the Washington, D.C.–based Robert Brookings Graduate School of Economics and Government (a progenitor of the Brookings Institution think tank that was academically affiliated with Washington University) in 1927.

 Career

-Once out of school, Lerner began work as an editor for the Encyclopaedia of the Social Sciences (1927–32), The Nation (1936–38), and PM (1943–48).
-After PM sold, he continued as a contributor to its short-lived successor, the New York Star (ended 1949).
+After receiving his doctorate, Lerner began work as an editor for the Encyclopaedia of the Social Sciences (1927–1932), The Nation (1936–1938), and PM (1943–1948).
+Following the sale of PM, he continued as a contributor to its short-lived successor, the New York Star, until its dissolution in 1949.

 His column for the New York Post debuted in 1949.
 It earned him a place on the master list of Nixon political opponents.
 During most of his career he was considered a liberal.
 In his later years, however, he was seen as something of a conservative since he expressed support for Margaret Thatcher and the Reagan administration.

 He taught at Sarah Lawrence College, Harvard University, Williams College, United States International University, the University of Notre Dame, and Brandeis University.
-Lerner was also a close friend of film star Elizabeth Taylor during her marriage to Eddie Fisher.
+Lerner also was a close friend of film star Elizabeth Taylor during her marriage to Eddie Fisher.